dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 });
 ```

 Alright!
-We're done with the tests for `PageLink` component.
+We're done with the tests for the `PageLink` component.

 ---